The governor of Nevada steve sisolak today will announce a law that could allow major tech companies to form real techno-governments.

 What does the bill on the creation of techno-governments foresee

-The draft bill states that the traditional model of local government was "inadequate on its own to provide flexibility and resources to make the state a leader in developing emerging technologies and innovative industries."
-The creation of techno-governments or "alternative forms of local government", always says the draft of the bill, "are necessary to help economic development within the state."
+The draft bill states that the traditional model of local government was "inadequate on its own to provide flexibility and resources to make the state a leader in the development of emerging technologies and innovative industries."
+The creation of techno-governments or "alternative forms of local government", the draft law still says, "are necessary to help economic development within the state."

 What are the requirements to be able to create a "techno-government"?
-The draft bill includes that the applicant has at least 50.000 acres of undeveloped and uninhabited land, all within a single county but separate from any city, town or tax-boosting area.
-The Big Tech company that wants to start its own “techno-government” should also commit at least $ 250 million to initial development, with plans to invest an additional $ XNUMX billion over ten years.
+The draft law includes that the applicant has at least 50.000 acres of undeveloped and uninhabited land, all within a single county but separate from any city, town or tax-boosting area.
+The Big Tech company that wants to start its own "techno-government" is also expected to commit at least $ 250 million to initial development, with plans to invest an additional $ XNUMX billion over ten years.

 Is this the right way?
 Give BigTechs more autonomy to get more income and work?